inmindos/thinking-flaws/Subjective validation.md

     "cbias-notice-confirmation"
   ]
 source: "https://en.wikipedia.org/wiki/Subjective_validation"
+excerpt: "You believe a hypothesis because it has personal meaning/significance to you."
 ---

-Believes hypothesis because it has personal meaning/significance to them.
+You believe a hypothesis because it has personal meaning/significance to you.

 ### Consequences